polymerdao/developer-hub/docs/quickstart/tutorial2.md

         voters[voterAddress].ibcNFTMinted = true;
     }
 ```
-This will then prevent user from sending additional packets when the NFT has already been minted.
+The boolean will then prevent the voter from sending additional packets when the NFT has already been minted (to not waste gas).

 ## Deploy and test